 Solution: Explain your zero-waste challenge to others and offer to bring your own reusable items.

-1. What are the benefits of the zero-waste challenge?
+1. What are the benefits of the zero waste challenge?

 You’ll reduce your environmental footprint, gain awareness of your consumption habits, and develop a sustainable mindset.
 Plus, you may even save money by avoiding unnecessary purchases!

-2. How can I track my progress?
+2. How do I track my progress?

 Maintain a journal, set milestones, and regularly evaluate your progress.
 You can also track specific waste categories to see which areas need improvement.